DARIAH-DE/TopicsExplorer/README.md

 $ git submodule init
 $ git submodule update
 ```

-> If you download one of the archives (except the source code) from the release section, the corpus is included.

 ## Example visualization
 The following visualization is based on the distribution of 10 topics over a total of 10 novels (written by Charles Dickens, George Eliot, Joseph Fielding, William Thackeray, and Anthony Trollope).
 The topics describe the semantic structures of a text corpus.
 Every document of the corpus consists, to a certain degree, of every topic.
 This distribution is visualized in a heatmap; the darker the blue, the higher the proportion.